A ginormous number of people don’t travel.

 Get through as much of your bucket list as possible before you kick the bucket.

-Time isn’t waiting on you or anyone else.
+Time isn’t waiting for you or anyone else.
 Seize the day!

 How to Start Planning Your Trip: